 Okay, sure, I can explain how to avoid it.
 (Hell, I already did.)
 But aside from the logistics, what kind of person manages to hold all of his emotional reactions inside for five weeks?

 Two thumbs pointed back at myself.
 That’s what kind.
-(Also, the kind that both uses the “two thumbs” analogy and refers to himself in the first person for an audience.)
+(Also, the kind that both uses the “two thumbs” analogy and refers to himself in the third person for an audience.)